sam81/pychoacoustics/pychoacoustics/doc/installation.rst

 Install with Pyzo on Windows
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. todo:: this section is a bit outdated, but the general instructions are still valid.
+	  It's recommended to use Anaconda rather than Pyzo on Windows and MacOS.

 Download the latest version on Pyzo and unpack it to a folder of your choice.
 Download the Windows source package (PySide) of `pychoacoustics`.
 Open the DOS